Is It OK To Eat After Brushing Your Teeth?

 1. Brush Before Bed: Why Nighttime Brushing Reigns Supreme

-Nighttime brushing is essential because it removes plaque and food particles that accumulate throughout the day.
+Nighttime brushing is important because it clears away plaque and food pieces that collect on teeth during the day.

 2. Morning Munchies: Brushing First, But Consider the Food’s Acidity